Leksa667/Lks667-Kernel-R-O-CS2/README.md

 An experimental Windows project combining a native user interface, a GDI overlay, and a kernel component.
 It is designed for local sessions and offline testing environments.
 I wanted to see whether I could combine an offset dumper, a driver mapper, a kernel driver, and a user-mode application into a single, continuously self-updating project.
 The result provides a powerful foundation for building great things!
+Briefly, consider encrypting all strings, employing methods from my other repositories, and loading the driver in byte format to improve portability.
+While this approach does not guarantee the comprehensive outcome you may be seeking, it provides a foundational step.
+Naturally, this is intended solely for educational purposes.

 > [!WARNING]
 > This repository is provided for educational purposes and local testing only.
 Using it on public, competitive, or anti-cheat-protected servers may violate the game's terms of service.
 You are solely responsible for how you use it.